Skip to content

 Create Monitor

-When filtering log data, if you need to further monitor the filtered results, you can set up a monitor with one click.
-The system will automatically apply the selected index, data source, and search conditions to simplify the configuration process.
+When filtering log data, if you need to perform further alert monitoring on the filtered results, you can achieve this by creating a monitor with one click.
+The system will automatically apply the index, data source, and search conditions you selected, thereby simplifying the configuration process.

 Note

-• If you select another workspace in the upper left corner of the log Explorer, the search conditions will not be synchronized to the monitor configuration page, and the monitor configuration page will be empty by default.
+• If you select another workspace in the upper left corner of the Log Explorer, the search conditions will not be synchronized to the monitor configuration page; the monitor configuration page will be empty by default;

-• In the standard Commercial Plan, the site-level left* query function is enabled by default.
-You only need to enable the workspace-level left* query to support the monitor's left* query.
-For the Deployment Plan, you can enable or disable the site-level left* query independently.
-Only when both the site and workspace-level left* queries are enabled can the monitor perform left* queries.
-Otherwise, if the log Explorer is configured with left* queries, you may encounter query errors when jumping to the monitor.
+• In the standard Commercial Plan, site-level left* query functionality is enabled by default.
+You only need to enable workspace-level left* query to support left* queries in monitors.
+For the Deployment Plan, you can independently enable or disable site-level left* query.
+Only when both site-level and workspace-level left* queries are enabled can monitors perform left* queries.
+Otherwise, if the Log Explorer is configured with a left* query, jumping to the monitor may result in query errors.

 Copy as cURL

-In the log Explorer, you can obtain log data in command line form.
+In the Log Explorer, you can obtain log data in command-line form.
 In the Settings on the right side of the log data list, click the Copy as cURL button to copy the corresponding cURL command.
-Paste this command into the host terminal and execute it to obtain log data that meets the filter and search conditions for the current time period.
+Paste this command into the host terminal and execute it to obtain log data within the current time period that meets the filter and search conditions.

 Example

-After copying the cURL command line, as shown below: where <Endpoint> needs to be replaced with the domain name, and <DF-API-KEY> needs to be replaced with the Key ID from API Management.
+After copying the cURL command line, it looks like the following: <Endpoint> needs to be replaced with the domain name, and <DF-API-KEY> needs to be replaced with the Key ID from API Management.

 For more related parameter descriptions, refer to DQL Data Query.